 Any trip becomes more interesting when you’re able to talk to the locals.
 If you don’t speak the local language, this is the perfect time to learn a few basic phrases before you land.

 There are some good free language apps out there (we like Duolingo), as well as tons of video tutorials that you can download and watch offline.
 Or you can buy a phrasebook or traditional workbook in the airport gift shop.

-You can learn to say a lot in a short amount of time, because you won’t have any distractions.
+You can learn a lot of phrases in a short amount of time because you won’t have any distractions.
 By the time you land, you’ll be ready to set out and explore!